jm18457/aws-certified-developer-associate-notes/developer/developer.md

 - **HTTPS:** Load certificate to Load balancer (using cli, .env, console)
 - **Custom domain name:** Done using Route53 alias.
 - **Worker Environment:** Meant for tasks that are long to complete.
 (Decoupling applications)

+# CICD

+- **CodeCommit:** Managed & hosted git repository by AWS.
+Security: IAM, SSH key (created in IAM per user).
+Events (pull request, delete branch etc.) can trigger notifications.
+Triggers (meant for code change events).
+- **CodePipeline:** List of stages (code, build, test, deploy, provision).
+State change happen in CloudWatch Events which can in return create SNS notifications.
+- **CodeBuild:** AWS Managed build service (alternative to Jenkins).
+Build instructions can be set in buildspec.yml file.
+Can be defined in CodePipeline and CodeBuild.
+- **buildspec.yml:** Must be root directory of your code.
+Define environment variables.
+Phases (install, pre build, build, post build).
+Outputs artifacts.
+Can use cache for build speedup.
+- **CodeDeploy:**
+- **Artifacts:** Are end results of stages.
+Each stage outputs artifacts and those artifacts are then input into new stage.
+Using S3.
+- **CodePipeline:**